trinodb/trino/docs/src/main/sphinx/optimizer/pushdown.md

 rows.
 The processing is pushed down to the data source by the connector and then processed by the data source.

-If predicate pushdown for a specific clause is succesful, the `EXPLAIN` plan for the query does not include a `ScanFilterProject` operation for that clause.
+If predicate pushdown for a specific clause is successful, the `EXPLAIN` plan for the query does not include a `ScanFilterProject` operation for that clause.